Moist Fruitcake with Candied Fruit

 - 1 tsp Almond extract optional

-- Cool in the pan for 10 minutes then invert onto a cooling rack and cool completely.
+- Cool the Cake: Allow the cake to cool in the pan for 15 minutes.
+Then, carefully invert it onto a wire rack to cool completely.

 I love this recipe.
 I made it last year and it was a big hit.
 Everyone kept asking how I made it.